thanos1983/terraform/Cloudflare/modules/Account/README.md

-# Provides a Cloudflare Account resource
+# Provides a Cloudflare Account Resource

 ## Sample of use: